garylirocks/quickrefs/vim.markdown

 ### Tag with windows

 ```
-^wg]        # create a new window, open the file containing tag under the cursor
+^w g]        # create a new window, open the file containing tag under the cursor

-^wf         # create a new window, open the file under the cursor
+^w f         # create a new window, open the file under the cursor
-^wgf        # create a new tab, open the file under the cursor
+^w gf        # create a new tab, open the file under the cursor
 ```

 ## Record and Play